ttnhat17it3/BaiTapNodeJS/Bai Tap Con Lai/rest.md

 // age
 ```

-- for of: duyệt qua các value của object
+- `for of`: duyệt qua các value của object

 ```js
 for (let user of users) console.log(user);